jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

 ## Why Kubernetes?

 - While docker-compose <img src="https://i0.wp.com/codeblog.dotsandbrackets.com/wp-content/uploads/2016/10/compose-logo.jpg?w=28"> can be a reasonable choice for local development, it falls short in terms of `scalability`, `load balancing`, `IaC support`(Terraform, Helm), and seamless `cloud-native integration`.
 - docker-compose docker processes can be affected by its operating system it is running.
-Restart policy didn't work in case of OOM of the OS.
-Kuberentes as the new OS.
+Restart policy didn't work in case of OOM of the OS: Kuberentes as the new OS.
 - Kubernetes offers a rich set of APIs to address these challenges.
 - For local development, I chose <img src="https://blog.radwell.codes/wp-content/uploads/2021/05/minikube-logo-full.png" alt="minikube logo" width="75"> over docker-compose to align with Kuberentes best practices.
 This `consistency` ensures a smoother transition to <img src="https://diagrams.mingrammer.com/img/resources/aws/compute/elastic-kubernetes-service.png" alt="EKS logo" width="28"> EKS production.